Sabeypls/discord-bot/README.md

 Alternatively, if 2 users (that are not rod#0581) do stopsven, it will also kill Svends

 # Additional functions for music_cog
 Not sure about this one as I originally intended to focus on my personal needs within my circle and there are better alternatives that are well established already out there

+# Shout out
+Shout out to Ixion#4107 for the assist!